mvvvv/StereoKit-rust/README.md

 ## Build the project's demo for Linux x86_64 from Linux aarch64 (Not Tested)

-- The logic should be the same than previous one.
+- The logic should be the same as previous one.

 - Launch `cargo build_sk_rs --example main_pc --x64-linux <the path of your exportable repository>`.